 Nominations of persons for election to the Board of Directors may be made at an annual or special meeting of stockholders by any stockholder entitled to vote for the election of directors at the meeting, who complies with the notice procedures set forth in Article II, Section 9 of our Amended and Restated Bylaws dated as of February 24, 2023 (the "Bylaws"), and who is a stockholder of record both at the time of the giving of notice provided for in Article II, Section 9 of the Bylaws and at the time of the meeting.
 Such nominations shall be made pursuant to timely notice in writing to our Secretary.
-To be timely under Article II, Section 9 of the Bylaws, a stockholder's notice must be delivered to and received by our Secretary at our principal executive offices by hand or by certified or registered mail, return receipt requested: (i) with respect to an election to be held at an annual meeting of stockholders, not less than one hundred twenty (120) days nor more than one hundred fifty (150) days prior to the first anniversary of the date on which we released our proxy materials for the preceding year's annual meeting; provided, however, that in the event the annual meeting of stockholders is to be held more than thirty (30) days before or more than thirty (30) days after the first anniversary of the date of the preceding year's annual meeting, not less than one hundred twenty (120) days prior to the date of such annual meeting or the tenth (10th) day following the public announcement of the date of such annual meeting; and (ii) with respect to an election to be held at a special meeting of stockholders, other than a request of a stockholder or stockholders pursuant to Article II, Section 4 of the Bylaws requesting that a special meeting be called to elect Directors pursuant to the requirements of that section, not later than the close of business on the tenth (10th) day following the first public announcement of the date of such special meeting.
-In no event shall any adjournment, rescheduling or postponement of a information that must be included in a stockholder's notice, eligibility requirements for the proposed nominee and other requirements for a valid nomination.
+To be timely under Article II, Section 9 of the Bylaws, a stockholder's notice must be delivered to and received by our Secretary at our principal executive offices by hand or by certified or registered mail, return receipt requested: (i) with respect to an election to be held at an annual meeting of stockholders, not less than one hundred twenty (120) days nor more than one hundred fifty (150) days prior to the first anniversary of the date on which we released our proxy materials for the preceding year's annual meeting; provided, however, that in the event the annual meeting of stockholders is to be held more than thirty (30) days before or more than thirty (30) days after the first anniversary of the date of the preceding year's annual meeting or the tenth (10th) day following the public announcement of the date of such annual meeting; and (ii) with respect to an election to be held at a of stockholders, other than an the time; and (ii) with respect to an election to the first anniversary of the announcement of the date of such annual meeting of stockholders, other than a request of a stockholder or stockholders pursuant to Article II, Section 4 of the Bylaws requesting that a special meeting be called to elect Directors pursuant to the requirements of that section, not later than the close of business on the tenth (10th) day following the first public announcement of the date of such any dojournment, rescheduling information that must be included in a stockholder's notice, eligibility requirements for the proposed nominee and other requirements for a valid nomination.
 With respect to our annual meeting of stockholders for 2024, a stockholder's notice to nominate a person for election as director must be received no earlier than November 8, 2023 and no later than December 8, 2023.
 Article II, Section 10 of the Bylaws prescribes the procedures and requirements for inclusion of a stockholder nominee in our proxy materials.
 In addition to satisfying the foregoing requirements under our Bylaws, stockholders who utilize the universal proxy rules must also meet the requirements of Rule 14a-9 under the Exchange Act of 1934, as amended, and provide certain information as set forth in our Bylaws.